-Courses in a nursing program can give students a basic understanding of patients' health needs and requirements.
+Courses in a nursing program can give students a basic understanding of patients' health needs and care requirements.
 Classroom work is typically combined with clinical practice, which provides students with hands-on experience in using medical equipment and performing patient-care tasks.
-The main topics touched upon in a program include:
+In addition to nursing fundamentals, other main topics touched upon in a program include:

 - Psychology introduction

 - Nursing pharmacology

 After graduating from an associate's degree program in nursing, students can sit for the NCLEX-RN to become a registered nurse.
 All states require RNs to pass this exam, but some may have additional requirements.
 Through their work settings and experience, RNs can specialize in several areas, such as surgery, pediatrics and mental health.

 The U.S. Bureau of Labor Statistics reported that job opportunities for RNs were expected to increase by 12% between 2018 and 2028, which is much faster than average.
 RNs earned a median annual average salary of $71,730 as of May 2018.